minyao-huang/minyao-huang.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Teaching assistant experience"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2021-spring-teaching-1
-venue: "University 1, Department"
+venue: "Sichuan Agricultural University, Faculty of Economics"
-date: 2014-01-01
+date: 2021-01-01
-location: "City, Country"
+location: "Chengdu, China"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+Served as a teaching assistant, offering post-class consultations to students and delivering comprehensive feedback to the faculty members.
+Recognized with the highest evaluation for my performance.

 Heading 1
 ======